chooseMoneychooseMediachooseShoppingchoose

 'Mainstream' lenders have always denied that payday lending is necessarily irresponsible.

-"Less than 10% of customers default - less than credit card customers... we're the good guys of the industry and the regulators and most of the people that watch this industry love that we're so transparent," Errol Damelin, founder of Wonga, itself sometimes controversial, said in an interview earlier this year.
+"Less than 10% of customers default - less than credit card customers... we're the good guys of the industry and the regulators and most of the people that watch this industry love that we're so transparent," Errol Damelin, founder of Wonga, said in an interview earlier this year.

 But even the 'good guys' won't be able to deny that widespread failings do nothing to inspire confidence in the short-term loan industry.